Strategic Agreement between Total and CMA CGM on Liquefied Natural Gas Fuel Supply for CMA CGM New Build Container Ships

 LNG fuel, a solution that meets the shipping industry’s new regulatory and environmental requirements

 CMA CGM’s decision is fully aligned with the Paris Agreement and the talks currently under way at the international level.
-LNG offers a range of environmental advantages, including a 99% reduction in sulfur oxide (SOx) and fine particulate matter emissions.
+LNG offers a range of environmental advantages, including a 99% reduction in sulfur oxide (SOx) and 91% reduction in particulate matters emissions.
 It also substantially reduces nitrogen oxide (NOx) emissions and significantly decreases carbon emissions.
 LNG will play a growing role in the energy mix of the shipping world.

 Twenty-foot Equivalent Unit: Unit used to measure a container ship’s cargo carrying capacity.